spncr1/nexa-v1/README.md

-# Student Hub Productivity Dashboard
+# STELLIS - A Student Productivity Hub

 A browser-based productivity web app designed to help students manage tasks, assignments, and schedules all in the one place.

 My motivation behind building this project was to help me build a clean, simple system that visualises how daily work connects to larger academic goals.
 The focus was on clarity, usability, and creating an interface that makes planning feel calm rather than overwhelming.

-*Live version: (deployed Vercel link goes here)*
+*Live version: *

 ---